Motionstrand Docs

 Early ES6 adoption for MOS devs

-.
+Some ES6 features we should be using are the use of let and const.
 These variable declarations work on all modern browsers and even as far back as IE11.

-- First, watch this video on
+• First, watch this video on var vs const vs let: Video

-: Video - The above video shows great examples of how and when to use these.
+• The above video shows great examples of how and when to use these.

-for all of your references; avoid usingvar
+• Use const or let for all of your references; avoid using var.

 Why?
 This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.